 Section 10.10.
-Informal Action.
-Any action required or permitted to be taken by a committee at a meeting may be taken without a meeting if a consent in writing, setting forth the action so taken, shall be signed by all members of the committee.
+Informal Action of Committee without a Meeting.
+Any action required or permitted to be taken by a committee at a meeting may be taken without a meeting if a consent in writing or electronic mail, setting forth the action so taken, is affirmed by at least three-fourths of the members of the committee.

 Section 10.11.
-Meeting by Conference Telephone.
-Members of a committee may participate in a meeting of the committee by conference telephone or similar communications equipment.
-All persons participating in the meeting shall be able to hear each other, and participation in a meeting pursuant to this provision shall constitute presence in person at the meeting.
+Remote Meetings.
+Meetings of a committee may take place by telephone, video conference, or other remote manner.
+All persons participating in the meeting shall be able to communicate with each other, and participation in a meeting pursuant to this provision shall constitute presence in person at the meeting.
 Records of the meeting shall be kept as required by Article XII of these Bylaws.

 Contracts, Loans, Checks, Deposits and Funds

 Section 11.1.
 Contracts.
 The Board of Directors may authorize any officer or officers, agent or agents of the Council, in addition to the officers so authorized by these Bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Council, and such authority may be general or confined to specific instances.

 Section 11.2.
 Loans.
 No loans shall be contracted on behalf of the Council and no evidences of indebtedness shall be issued in its name unless authorized by a resolution of the Board of Directors.
 Such authority may be general or confined to specific instances.